onap/vnfrqts-requirements/docs/Chapter5/Heat/ONAP Heat VNF Modularity.rst

      3. a Cinder Volume Module Heat Orchestration Template (referred to as Cinder Volume  Module).

-As stated in :need:`R-20974`, at orchestration time, the VNF's Base Module **MUST** be deployed first, prior to any incremental modules.
+At orchestration time, the VNF's Base
+Module **MUST** be deployed first, prior to any incremental modules.

 As stated in :need:`R-28980`, :need:`R-86926`, and :need:`R-91497`, a